Shahada, Maharashtra: Maratha rule

 Maratha raids into Khandesh began in 1670 with Shinde's Rao of West Khandesh and the following century was a period of unrest as Mughals and Marathas competed for control.
 In 1760, the Peshwa ousted the Mughal ruler and gained control of Khandesh, following which portions were granted to Holkar and Shinde/Scindia rulers.
 Baji Rao II surrendered to the British in June 1818, but sporadic war continued in Khandesh which was among the last of the Peshwa's former territories to come under complete British control.

 Prakasha village, which is around 15 km south-west of Shahada, is the second most important excavation site in Maharashtra.
 In 1955 B K Thapar on behalf of Archaeological Survey of India excavated site near confluence of Tapi River and Gomai River.
 Excavation exposed 17 meter deep occupational deposit – hammer stones, restricted use of copper, low grade bronze dating back to 1700 BC.
 Around 6 km north of Shahada there are several centuries old sculptures complex in Gomai River.
 The main sculpture is popularly known as Mahavir sculpture and the entire sculptures complex is popularly known as Pandavleni or 'Panch Pandav'.
 This evidence suggest that Shahada and area on the banks of Gomai River has been inhabited at least since 1700 BC.
 Shahada- municipality was established in the British period, in the year 1869.

 Shahada and bhada are the two locations of this area situated on the river bank Gomai.These names observed in local gurjar language meaning saadha bhada means simple.

 Pujya Sane Guruji Vidya prasarak mandal collage Lonkheda is the biggest educational campus near Shahada.
 Municipal school in Shahada is the oldest school since British Raj.

 Demographics

 As of 2011 India census, Shahada had a population of 61,376, being 52% male and 48% female.
 Shahada has an average literacy rate of 86.62%, higher than the national average of 74.04%: male literacy is 90.67%, and female literacy is 82.40%.
 In Shahada, 12.95% of the population is under 6 years of age.
 Languages/dialects spoken in Shahada town and Nandurbar districts are many tribal language bhilu (ladshi, dogari, bayadi, pwari etc....)
-And other Marathi, and Gujarati.
+And But in Shahada City and nearby area Most spoken language is Marathi & it's dialects like Ahirani, Bhili around more than 50-60% population, Second most spoken Language is Gujarati (Gujari) around 20-30%, Other language like Hindi, Urdu speakers are their in good numbers.